 In accordance with the Rail Regulations 2016, the Infrastructure Manager will ensure that capacity on HS1 is allocated in a fair and non-discriminatory manner.
-Annex 5 details the timetable development schedule for the effective timetable on the Principle Change Date (December 2024) and Subsidiary Change Date (May 2025).
+Annex 5 of this Network Statement details the timetable development schedule for the effective timetable on the Principal Change Date (December 2025) and Subsidiary Change Date (May 2026).